 When a crash involves a commercial truck, the chances are even greater that it will cause catastrophic injuries or a fatality.
 Like in any other type of collision, victims can hold negligent parties liable for paying damages after a truck accident.
 Unfortunately, determining liability in these cases is just one of the complex aspects of these claims.

 At Oaks Law Firm, our Bakersfield truck accident attorneys are skilled, aggressive, and experienced advocates for justice.
 We invest the time, resources, and attention to detail into every truck accident case that we take on.
-If you or someone you love has been injured in a crash, our Bakersfield truck accident attorney can help you recover the maximum damages you are entitled to without you having to pay anything out of your pocket.
+If you or someone you love has been injured in a crash, our Bakersfield truck accident lawyer can help you recover the maximum damages you are entitled to without you having to pay anything out of your pocket.
 We get paid when we collect for you, otherwise, we do not charge you a dime.
 To set up a free, no-obligation consultation with a top Bakersfield truck accident attorney, please do not hesitate to contact our legal team today.

 Common Causes Of Truck Accidents